DANS-KNAW/dccd-http/README.md

   Returns a list of all users that are active and not admin.
   For each user the id (a unique name) and other required properties are returned.
+  If the requester has admin rights (role) then all users (also non-active and admin) with their roles and account state are returned.

+- user/{uid}
+  Returns the detailed user information.
+You can only get your own detailed information or you must have admin rights.

 Result details
 --------------